dyagmurozdemir/dyagmurozdemir/_pages/talks.md

 {% include base_path %}

 I have presented my work at prestigious conferences such as CIST, WITS, ICIS, WCBA, and INFORMS.

+(Upcoming) Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, INFORMS Annual Meeting, October, 2022, Indianapolis, IN.

 ## Refereed Conference Presentations
 * Credibility, Novelty, and Helpfulness in Online Reviews, International Conference on Information Systems (ICIS), December, 2021, Austin, TX.
 * Online Review Selection with Maximized Novel Information, Conference on Information Systems and Technology (CIST), October, 2021, Newport Beach, CA.